angular/angular/aio/content/guide/upgrade.md

 sense, its goals are the same as the AngularJS Style Guide's: To preserve the good parts of AngularJS, and to avoid the bad parts.
-There's a lot more to Angular than just that of course, but this does mean that *following the style guide helps make your AngularJS app more closely aligned with Angular*.
+There's a lot more to Angular than just that of course, but this does mean that *following the style guide helps make your AngularJS application more closely aligned with Angular*.

 There are a few rules in particular that will make it much easier to do